-Barbara Kanninen joined the Arlington School Board in 2015 and currently serves as Chair of the Board.
-On the School Board, Barbara has focused on expanding opportunities and supports for all students, staff compensation, positive, constructive community engagement, and financial and environmental sustainability.
-Barbara is the Northeastern Regional Chair of the Virginia School Boards Association and has served on a number of state-wide boards and commissions, including the Virginia Governor’s Commission on STEM Education, Virginia Department of Education Stakeholder Work Group to Support Transgender Students in Public Schools, and Task Force on Students and Schools in Challenging Environments.
+Barbara Kanninen began her service on the Arlington School Board in 2015 and has served as both Chair (2017-18 and 2021-22) and Vice-Chair (2016-17 and 2020-21) of the Board.
+Throughout her tenure, Barbara has focused on expanding opportunities and supports for all students, staff compensation, positive, constructive community engagement, and financial and environmental sustainability.
+Barbara is former Chair of the Northeastern Regional Chair of the Virginia School Boards Association and has served on a number of state-wide boards and commissions, including the Virginia Governor’s Commission on STEM Education, Virginia Department of Education Stakeholder Work Group to Support Transgender Students in Public Schools, and Task Force on Students and Schools in Challenging Environments.
 Barbara has been honored with a number of awards for her advocacy and commitment to students and educators, including the Arlington Education Association’s “Friend of Education” award, AGLA’s Equality award, and Washingtonian magazine’s Most Powerful Women in Washington.

 In addition to her academic publishing, Barbara is an accomplished children’s author.
 Her latest picture book, Circle Rolls, was reviewed by the New York Times and was deemed a “delightful sneak-lesson in geometry [and] physics.”

-Barbara and her husband Kevin Wolf have lived in Arlington, Virginia for almost 30 years and have two sons, Fred and Markus, who were both K-12 Arlington Public Schools students.
+Barbara and her husband, Kevin Wolf, have lived in Arlington, Virginia, for almost 30 years and have two sons, Fred and Markus, who were both K-12 Arlington Public Schools students.
 Fred attended Penn State University and currently works as a civil engineer.
-Markus studies math at Virginia Commonwealth University.
+Markus just graduated from Virginia Commonwealth University with a degree in Math.
 Barbara is a founding board member of the Youth Ultimate League of Arlington and a member of Eco-Action, Arlington Historical Society, Columbia Pike Revitalization Organization, Arlington Committee of 100, Friends of the Arlington Public Library, and the NAACP.

 Office Phone: 703-228-6015